 Amber or brown sunglass lenses include red hues that blocks blue light while helping to improve depth perception.
 This makes it perfect for activities where distance needs to be judged like golf or baseball, where you need to make out small objects at a distance.
 This lens has glare-reducing properties in its tint that helps make cloudy days a bit brighter.
 It also comforts the eyes in sunny conditions and heightens contrast against green landscapes and blue skies.
 Brown/Amber lens is perfect for driving, racing, golfing and fishing.

-3. Green Sunglass Lenses:
+3. Green Sunglass Lens:

 Green lens is one of the colors that are good for general purpose use.
 It basically does what gray and brown lenses can do, but better!
 It provides better contrast than gray lenses and transmits color accuracy better than brown lenses.
 Green lens color is perfect for any outdoor activity, and comforts your eyes on foggy, cloudy, bright or sunny days.